Guss' Pickles

 Guss' Pickles was founded by a Polish immigrant, Isidor Guss.
-Guss arrived in New York in 1910, and like hundreds of thousands of other Jewish immigrants, settled in the Lower East Side.
+Guss arrived in New York in 1910, and like hundreds of thousands of other Jewish immigrants, settled on the Lower East Side of Manhattan.
 Clustered in the "pickle district" of Essex and Ludlow streets, early 20th century pickle vendors gave birth to what would be known as "New York style" pickles.

 Guss at first worked for L. Hollander and Sons, before opening his own store.
 At the time, the neighborhood was teeming with 80 other pickle shops.
 However, immigration restrictions, a ban on pushcarts and the steady economic decline of the Lower East Side felled almost all of these shops.